-When a person has acute respiratory failure, the usual exchange between oxygen and carbon dioxide in the lungs does not occur.
+In acute respiratory failure, the usual exchange between oxygen and carbon dioxide (CO2) in the lungs does not occur.
 As a result, the heart, brain, and other organs cannot get enough oxygen.
 A person may feel sleepy or faint.

-Acute respiratory failure usually stems from difficulty getting enough oxygen to the lungs, problems removing carbon dioxide from the lungs, or both.
+Acute respiratory failure usually stems from difficulty getting enough oxygen to the lungs, problems removing CO2 from the lungs, or both.
 This can be due to tissue damage, fluid buildup, muscular spasms, or other physical processes.

 - inhalation injuries, such as inhaling smoke from fires or fumes